Neutrino3316/rss_spider/README.md

 This repo is still working in progress, any suggestions, issues and pull requests are warmly welcomed.

+# Project Structure

+## File Structure

+- config.yml: this file is used to pass the settings
+- run.py: to run the whole project

 # Configuration

 It is highly recommended to use docker to run this project.